SWE-BoeingTech-2023-ECE/demo-repository/README.md

   If on **Mac or Linux**, ensure git is present by entering 'git --verison' form your terminal.
 If this does not work, download git for your OS.
 2. [Create a new SSH key for your system](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 You only need to follow the "Generating a new SSH key" and "Adding your SSH key to the ssh-agent" sections.
 3. [Add the new SSH key to your Github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+4. Accept the invite to the JIRA page and send Yuvakshi a message on groupme.
+A new taks willb added for you on the page which you can use for this demo.
 Once you have completed the above steps, you are ready to move onto a short activity.

 ## Activity steps: